Apple has announced that the next version of macOS - macOS 10.14 - will be called Mojave, after the desert.

 There are a number of new features coming to the next version of macOS.
 In particular, Apple appears to have focused on enhancing the Finder and Quick Look.
 But other new features are welcome, in particular Dark Mode, which we will look at first.

-A Dark Mode is nothing new - there has been a Dark Mode available since El Capitan, but it only changed the appearance of menu bar and Dock.
-However, the new Dark Mode is what everyone had been calling for.
+A Dark Mode is nothing new - there has been a sort of dark mode available since El Capitan, but it only changed the appearance of menu bar and Dock.
+There was also the Night Shift mode that toned down the colours and removed the blue light that keeps you awake.
+However, the new Dark Mode in Mojave is what everyone had been calling for.

 Not all third-party apps offer support for the dark menu bar, and even some Apple apps, such as Safari, currently feature a bright translucent sidebar.